 Obesity is associated with a range of diseases and conditions mediated through changed metabolic functioning and the physical burden of excess kilos.
-These include insulin resistance and type 2 diabetes, gall bladder disease, hypertension, high cholesterol, non-alcoholic fatty liver disease, coronary heart disease, stroke, gout, certain cancers, osteoarthritis, sleep apnoea and other respiratory issues, not to mention psychological problems.
+These include insulin resistance and type 2 diabetes, gall bladder disease, hypertension, high cholesterol, non-alcoholic fatty liver disease, coronary heart disease, stroke, gout, certain cancers, osteoarthritis, sleep apnoea and other respiratory issues.

 Current guidelines recommend drinking no more than two standard drinks per day for reduced long-term risks of alcohol-related disease or injury, and no more than four on any one occasion to reduce risks of injury.

-Effects from excessive alcohol consumption include cardiovascular disease (high blood pressure, arrhythmias and other circulatory problems), some cancers; malnutrition; being overweight or obese due to added kilojoules, increased appetite and metabolic changes; liver diseases, long-term cognitive impairment, dementia, depression, anxiety and self-harm.
-Alcohol is an addictive drug and regular use can result in alcohol dependence.
+Effects of excessive alcohol consumption include cardiovascular disease (high blood pressure, arrhythmias and other circulatory problems), some cancers; malnutrition; being overweight or obese due to added kilojoules, increased appetite and metabolic changes; liver diseases; long-term cognitive impairment and dementia; and depression, anxiety and self-harm.
+Alcohol is an addictive drug, and regular use can result in alcohol dependence.

 Slip, slop, slap and wrap

 Wear a hat, clothing and sunscreen to protect your skin against the ageing and cancer-causing effects of the sun, and sunglasses to help prevent eye damage and diseases such as cataracts.
 Two in three Australians will get skin cancer, and melanomas kill more than 1000 people each year.